-In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326):Measurement of Credit Losses on Financial Instruments.
 The amendments in ASU 2016-13 provide more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date.
 The ASU is effective for annual reporting periods beginning after December 15, 2019, including interim periods within that year.
-Following the release of ASU 2019-10 in November 2019, the new effective date, as long as the Company remains a smaller reporting company, would be annual reporting periods beginning after December 15, 2022.
-The Company is currently evaluating the impact, if any, the adoption of ASU 2016-13 may have on its consolidated financial statements.
+Following the release of ASU 2019-10 in November 2019, the new effective date, as long as we remain a smaller reporting company, would be annual reporting periods beginning after December 15, 2022.
+We are currently evaluating the impact, if any, the adoption of ASU 2016-13 may have on our consolidated financial statements.